titaniasugiarto/DFBA_PAM/README.md

 **Files**
 - `.gitignore`: every file listed in the `.gitignore` file will be ignored by git.
 This is very confeniant for automatically generated files and confidential information
 - `requirements.txt`: A list of all the packages (including version!) which are required to redo the analyses.
-- `.readthedocs.yml`: An example for deploying documentation using readthedocs
+- `.readthedocs.yml`: An example for deploying documentation using readthedocs.
+Please delete if not necessary.

 ## Step-by-step plan for using version control with Git